su-ntu-ctp/5m-data-1.1-intro-data-science/installation.md

 ### Download and install Git CLI [here](https://git-scm.com/downloads).

 For WSL users, git is already installed in Ubuntu.
 However, you need to configure git.
-You may read this tutorial [Get Started using Git on WSL](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-git) to understand more about Git in WSL. *You may ignore the Azure setup.*
+Please follow the config guide below.

 ### Configure Git (Apply to Mac and Windows User)
 For Mac users, you need to launch a `terminal` to perform the following configuration.
-For Windows (WSL) user, please note that you need to launch `WSL` to run the following configuration.
+For Windows (WSL) user, please note that you need to launch `WSL` or `Ubuntu` to run the following configuration.

 - Launch `WSL` (Windows user) or `terminal` (Mac Users)